pymeasure/leco-protocol/network-structure.md

     end
 :::

-Coordinator-Coordinator communication always uses DMT.
+Control Coordinator to Control Coordinator communication always uses DMT.

 ## Message Transport Mode (LMT/DMT)
 The Node-local Message Layer can have a local or distributed mode.
-The Local Message Transport (LMT) only works within a Node.
 The Distributed Message Transport (DMT, using the zeromq TCP protocol) works within or across Nodes.

+The Local Message Transport (LMT) only works within a Node _and_ within a process.
-Local Message Transport options include zeromq inproc, zeromq IPC, and queues between threads/processes.
+Local Message Transport options include queues between threads/processes and zeromq inproc.
-:::{admonition} Note
+:::{admonition} Warning
+LMT details are still notional and not to be relied upon this will be fleshed out at a later date.
 The list of LMT options is not definitive yet.
 :::